Jason Oswell

-Jason Oswell (born 7 October 1992) is an English professional footballer who plays for A.F.C.
-Telford United as a striker.
+Jason Oswell (born 7 October 1992) is an English footballer who plays as a striker for Cymru Premier side Connah's Quay Nomads.

 Following successful loan spells with Market Drayton Town and Nantwich Town, he turned professional at Crewe Alexandra in summer 2011.
 He spent the first half of the 2011–12 season on loan at Rhyl, before he was allowed to move on to Inverness Caledonian Thistle in June 2012.
 He failed to establish himself in the first-team and left the club in January 2013, ending the 2012–13 season at non-league sides Nantwich Town and Witton Albion.
 He spent four months in Australia with APIA Leichhardt Tigers from May 2013, where he won the Waratah Cup.
 He then returned to Wales and signed with Rhyl, though ended the 2013–14 season with Welsh Premier League runners-up Airbus UK Broughton.
 He joined Newtown in June 2014, and went on to enjoy a highly successful three seasons with the club, being named as Welsh Premier League Player of the Season in 2016–17 after scoring 22 goals in 31 league games.
 He also played on the losing side in the 2015 Welsh Cup final and was twice named in the Welsh Premier League Team of the Year.
 He signed with Stockport County in June 2017 and was named as the club's Player of the Season in 2017–18 after scoring 28 goals from 47 appearances.
 He returned to League football with Morecambe in June 2018.